tokio-rs/tokio/examples/README.md

   in multiple terminals and use it to chat between the terminals.

-* [`chat-combinator`](chat-combinator.rs) - Similar to `chat`, but this uses a much more functional programming approch using combinators.
+* [`chat-combinator`](chat-combinator.rs) - Similar to `chat`, but this uses a much more functional programming approach using combinators.

 * [`proxy`](proxy.rs) - an example proxy server that will forward all connected TCP clients to the remote address specified when starting the program.